aniou/morfeo/README.md

 implemented in near future, I hope - but in-code resolution change works well.

-## c256
+## c256fmx

 An emulator capable to run subset of features C256 FMX/U/U+ machines, but without sound: that part has - unfortunately - low priority.
-At this moment a functional FMX (boot screen, basic) is avaiable, U/U+ has minor issues with bootscreen.
+At this moment a functional FMX (boot screen, basic) is avaiable.

+> [!NOTE]
+> Currently a ``c256`` target builds only binary for c256fmx - it is a
+> temporary limitation, introduced in favour of simplifying development.
+> Numerous differences between FMX and U/U+ versions makes me think about
+> different binaries and compile-time constraints and selections.
+Without
+> that code will be slower and unnecessary complicated by magnitude of
+> switches and passed-down parameters.

 Still lack of EVID card (second monitor), SD nor HDD - but they are on my short TODO list.

 # Some screenshots

-## a2560x with MCP kernelY
+## a2560x with MCP kernel

 ![splash screen](doc/morfeo-1.png)
 ![running system](doc/morfeo-2.png)